greg-raven/Impeachment-Chronicles/_posts/2017-01-13-john-lewis-on-trump-i-dont-see-this-president-elect-as-a-legitimate-president.md

 ---
-title: 'John Lewis on Trump: 'I don't see this president-elect as a legitimate president''
+title: "John Lewis on Trump: 'I don't see this president-elect as a legitimate president'"
 layout: post
 author:
 - Kyle Cheney